Frequently Asked Questions

-When I go back to a previous slide and poll again it doesn’t display results.
+When I go back to a previous slide and try to repeat a poll it doesn’t display results.

 Due to a quirk with PowerPoint, ParticiPoll poll slides can only work when moving forward through the presentation.
-If you want to go back and repeat a previous poll, either go back to the slide before it and press next slide or restart the presentation.
+If you want to go back and repeat a previous poll slide during a presentation, go back to the slide before it and then move forward into the poll slide.

 Audience votes take a long time to appear in PowerPoint

-I’ve installed the add-in but I can’t see the ParticiPoll menu in the menu bar – why?
+I’ve installed the add-in but I can’t see the ParticiPoll menu in the menu bar.

 A new version of ParticiPoll is available – how do I install it?

-If you have permanently installed the Macro-enabled version of ParticiPoll installed (i.e. you selected “No” to install rights when you downloaded the add-in) then you will first need to uninstall the current version then download and install the new version.
+If you have the Apple Mac version or the Macro (PPAM) version for PC or the then you need to uninstall the current version then download and install the latest version.